Debu Mitra

 Debu Mitra (born 7 August 1948) is a former Indian first-class cricketer who played for Bengal cricket team from 1968/69 to 1973/74.
-He became a cricket coach in the 1990s and works as the head coach of Saurashtra cricket team.
+He became a cricket coach in the 1990s and worked as the head coach of Saurashtra cricket team from 2004 to 2014.

 Career

 Mitra played as a right-hand batsman and occasional right-arm off break bowler, representing Bengal cricket team.
 He appeared in 14 first-class matches between the 1968/69 and 1973/74 seasons.

 After having coached Bengal as well as India under-19s, Mitra became the coach of Saurashtra cricket team in the 2004/05 season when the team was in the Plate division of the Ranji Trophy.
 Being regarded as minnows, Saurashtra became the Plate division champions in 2005/06 and were promoted to the Elite division of the Ranji Trophy.
 Saurashtra reached the Ranji semifinals for the first time in 2007/08 and also became the champions of the 2007–08 Vijay Hazare Trophy (Ranji One-day Trophy).
 Saurashtra reached the Ranji semifinals for a second consecutive time in the following season, and became runners-up of 2012–13 Ranji Trophy, under Mitra's mentorship.

 Mitra is the childhood coach of Indian cricketers like Sourav Ganguly and Ravindra Jadeja.